-Takisha D. Richardson is an Associate at Cohen Milstein, and a member of the firm’s Catastrophic Injury & Wrongful Death practice group, as well as the firm’s Sexual Abuse, Sex Trafficking, and Domestic Violence team.
+Takisha D. Richardson is an Associate at Cohen Milstein, and a member of the firm’s Complex Tort Litigation practice group, as well as the firm’s Sexual Abuse, Sex Trafficking, and Domestic Violence team.
 Ms. Richardson focuses on representing child sexual abuse victims and adult survivors of sexual abuse.

 Prior to joining Cohen Milstein, Ms. Richardson was an Assistant State Attorney and Chief of the Special Victims Unit of the State Attorney’s office for Palm Beach County.
 She brings more than a decade of experience both as an attorney and as a supervisor of a team responsible for the prosecution of crimes against children and the elderly, and sexually motivated offenses.
 Prior to that role, she prosecuted felony cases at all levels and was an Assistant Public Defender.